 Vitamin E, or alpha-tocopherol, is an antioxidant vitamin that helps repair damaged cells and protects them from tissue damage.
-It has a wide range of benefits throughout the body and is important to vision, reproduction, blood, brain, and skin.
+It has a wide range of benefits throughout the body and is important for your vision, reproduction, blood, brain, and skin.

 Here, Hewett explains the truth about using vitamin E oil for skin, including the misconceptions, the benefits, and the best product under $100 to add to your top shelf stat.

 Meet the Expert

 "There is a lot of misinformation relating to vitamin E out there," says Hewett.
 "There are two main types of vitamin E—tocopherol and tocopheryl acetate.
 Tocopherol is naturally occurring, while tocopheryl acetate is synthetic."

 "In order for the body to absorb and use vitamin E, it must somehow be removed from the acetate group," she explains.
 "To have pure, nonsynthetic vitamin E, you have to remove it from another oil, like wheat germ oil, hazelnut oil, raspberry seed oil, tamanu oil, and the list goes on."
 According to Hewett, this process is very expensive, hence the common use of synthetic vitamin E by skincare brands.

 "Along with being an excellent moisturizer, vitamin E is a powerhouse antioxidant," explains Hewett.
 "Antioxidants neutralize free radicals that occur in the skin when exposed to external factors like the sun.
 We need help fighting free radicals because they break down the cells of our skin and cause premature aging."

 But before you drown your face in the stuff, Hewett warns that "very high levels of vitamin E, which are often found in synthetic forms, can be considered toxic and can be an irritant to some with sensitive skin."
 If you're worried about finding the right vitamin E product, Hewett has you covered.